iver-wharf/iver-wharf.github.io/docs/prob/api/internal-server-error.md

 <!-- div:left-panel -->

 This error is the umbrella error for the Wharf API backend.
-If something have gone terribly wrong that the API does not recognise then this error is reported.
+If something has gone terribly wrong that the API does not recognise then this error is reported.

 <!-- panels:end -->

 ## Possible causes

-If a Go panic occurrs in one of the endpoints, then then API will quickly recover, return an `/prob/api/internal-server-error` response to the client, and then most probably shutdown.
+If a Go panic occurrs in one of the endpoints, then the API will quickly recover, return a `/prob/api/internal-server-error` response to the client, and then most probably shutdown.

-There's no apparent reasons why a panic might occurr.
+There are no apparent reasons why a panic might occur.
 Validation errors and internal state checks *should* be received as different problem types such as the [`/prob/api/invalid-param`](/prob/api/invalid-param.md) or [`/prob/api/unexpected-db-read-error`](/prob/api/unexpected-db-read-error).